 After Muktinath, you need to descend to the melodramatic valley of Kali Gandaki, on this day see an eyeful landscape view of the Mustang.
 Kali Gandaki has the deepest gorge on earth.
 After a few days of easy trekking in the Kali Gandaki valley then reach Tatopani (the place for natural hot spring).
 Bathing in a natural hot spring People believes that taking a dip in a hot spring cures your skin ailments and reduces stress due to the minerals it contains.

-After enjoying the views from Poon Hill you need to return to Ghorepani to continue the trek to Tadapani and Ghandruk.
+After enjoying the views from Poon Hill, you need to return to Ghorepani to continue the trek to Tadapani and Ghandruk.
 It is also possible to go from Ghorepani to Pokhara in a single day if you do not want to do the long trek via Ghandruk.
-If you follow the path to Ghandruk it is long but takes you closer to the beautiful mountains.
-Easy walk from Ghandruk to Birethanti/Nayapul where the trek ends.
-From here we hire a taxi or private vehicle to take you to Pokhara.
-From Pokhara, you will return to Kathmandu by tourist bus or flight depending on the service you choose.
+If you follow the path to Ghandruk it is long but takes you closer to the beautiful mountains – Annapurna South (7,219 m), Hiunchuli (6,434 m), Machhapuchhre/fishtail (6,993 m).

 Day 02: Kathmandu Sightseeing and trek Preparation

-Day 18: Trek to Ghandruk then drive to Pokhara (850 m)
+Day 19: Landruk trek to Dhampus Phedi and drive to Pokhara (820 m)

-Day 19: Drive to Kathmandu by tourist bus
+Day 20: Pokhara drive to Kathmandu by tourist bus

 Alpine Adventure Club Treks & Expedition (P) Ltd.